Nicky Night Time

 Nicky Night Time (real name Nick Routledge) is an Australian pop musician.

-Nicky Night Time's single "Everybody Together" reached number 1 on the ARIA Club Chart and at the ARIA Music Awards of 2014, was nominated for ARIA Award for Best Dance Release.
+Nicky Night Time's single "Everybody Together" reached number 1 on the ARIA Club Chart and at the ARIA Music Awards of 2014, was nominated for Best Dance Release.

 Nicky was a member of the electropop band Van She, where he sometimes went by the name Nicky Van She.

 He is also a member of duo Naations with Nat Dunn.